 You can also add spices at this stage, we use ginger, cinnamon and cloves, add lemon juice to take down the sweetness if required.

 Bring to a boil and then cover and reduce to a simmer for 30 – 45 minutes or until the liquid has reduced by almost half.

 Mash the berries into the liquid to release any remaining juice and then leave to cool.

 Once the mixture is cool strain through muslin and then add the honey.

 Add to sterilized jars and store in a dark place or fridge and take a small spoonful once or twice a day to see you through winter.

-If you can, use local raw honey which is thought to have more superior anti-bacterial, anti-viral and anti-fungal properties which can strengthen a person's immune system, and reduce pollen allergy symptoms because it contains pollen that is specific to your area.
+If you can, use local raw honey which has more superior anti-bacterial, anti-viral and anti-fungal properties.
+Which can strengthen a person’s immune system.
+And reduce pollen allergy symptoms because it contains pollen that is specific to your area.

-Raw honey is different to the mass-produced type because it has not been pasteurised, heated or processed and is packed with minerals, vitamins, enzymes, and powerful antioxidants.
-But if you can't get it don't panic there is so many health benefits that you will gain from the syrup it's still 100% worth taking!
+Raw honey is different to the mass-produced type.
+Because it has not been pasteurised, heated or processed.
+And packed with minerals, vitamins, enzymes, and powerful antioxidants.
+But if you can’t get it don’t panic there is so many health benefits that you will gain from the syrup it’s still 100% worth taking!

 And if you’re feeling fit as a fiddle then it must be time for a cocktail…..

-Tickets for our new Autumn and Winter wild food adventures have just been launched and early birds get a 10%
+Tickets for our new Autumn and Winter wild food adventures are out and early birds get a 10%

 discount if they book before October 13th!